Best Portable Solar Charger of 2020

 Weight and Portability

-Since the primary function of all these portable models is to be, well mobile, this is a relevant category.
+Since the primary function of this style panel is to be portable this is a crucial category.
 A model that is too heavy or bulky will be left behind to collect dust in the closet when you set out on your next adventure.

-The highest-ranking panels in terms of weight this time around are the Renogy 15,000mAh and the ECEEN 13W.
+The panels that swept this metric by boasting the lightest weights were the Renogy 15,000mAh and the ECEEN 13W.
 The Renogy weighs 9.5 ounces, while the ECEEN panel weighs in at 12 ounces on the dot.
-From there, most of the panels average between 18 and 25 ounces.
+These are the two standout models; most panels weigh in between 18 and 25 ounces.
 Though the ECEEN is an award winner, we like to say that it is a fairly simple panel, with its basic folding design cutting down on weight.

 Others come with lots of accessories and extra features, which make them more exciting to use, but also make them bulky and unappealing to carry on long trips.
 There is a happy medium between overkill and overly simple.

-Though portability is vital, we found that we focused more on performance in our testing, since the panel is just dead weight if it doesn't work at all.
+While portability is a critical consideration, we placed more emphasis on performance during our testing.
+If the panel doesn't work, then it is just training weight.
 That was our reasoning behind handing out awards to larger panels like the BigBlue 28W.

 Many people choose to combine a solar charger that doesn't have an internal battery with an external battery.
-This arrangement allows the panel to charge the battery during the day while you're using your devices (phone, GPS unit, and the like), and you can charge your device at night via the external battery.
-External batteries are an essential addition; as our tablets and smartphones demand higher power (like 2A charging ports), this becomes harder to produce from the sun (which is variable at best), and requires higher wattages, and thus more panels, meaning more weight and bulk.
-The best option, in our opinion, is to have a less strong (and lighter weight!) solar charger that charges a high-quality external battery, which can, in turn, produce the necessary 2A of current for our devices.
+This arrangement allows the panel to charge the battery during the day while you're using your devices, and you can charge your device at night via the external battery.
+External batteries are an essential addition to any portable charging kit.
+Most modern tablets and smartphones demand higher power (like 2A charging ports) and this becomes harder to produce from the sun (which is variable at best).
+Instead of bulking up the solar panels themselves and making them too cumbersome to actually use, we found it much more effective to simply charge external batteries on a rotating system to keep a constant stockpile of fully charged battery packs ready to go.
+That way, you have a less strong and, most importantly, lighter weight, solar charger that charges a high-quality external battery.
+This battery can, in turn, produce the necessary 2A of current to charge small devices.

 — Jane Jackson